lenghuang/ATLA-AGT/Notes.md

 | **Water** | (-1,1) | (1,-1) | (0,0)  | (0,0)  |
 | **Air**   | (1,-1) | (-1,1) | (0,0)  | (0,0)  |

-> So if the above table represents our normal-form game, we might say that the row's represent Aang's choices, and the columns's Bang's choices.
+> So if the above table represents our normal-form game, we might say that the row's represent Aang's choices, and the column's Bang's choices.
 For example, if Aang uses an Air attack and Bang uses and Earth attack, we go to the Air row and Earth column.
 In other words, at (Air, Earth), we see that our utility is the tuple (1,-1).
-Meaning Aang has a pos0itive utility and Bang has a negative utility.
+Meaning Aang has a positive utility and Bang has a negative utility.
 This follows with our intuition since (according to our elemental hierarchy), Air beats Earth!

 It's important to understand the above ideas about game theory, as well as their formal mathematical definitions before we move on to explore a particular way to reason about games: **Regret Minimization**.